bloxstreet/support/hr-information/group-shouts.md

 {: .text-red-300 }

 ~~~
-(SHIFT) | Hosted by (username) | Hello, everyone!
-I’m elated to announce that I’ll be hosting a shift at the store.
-Management Interns, Team Leaders, Store Supervisors, and Assistant Managers have a chance of getting promoted.
+🛍️ SHIFT | Hi, everyone!
+I am now hosting a shift at the store!
+Customers, head down to shop and get a refreshing beverage!
+Additionally, this is an opportunity for staff to get promoted and earn points!
+I look forward to seeing everyone there! 🛍️
 ~~~

 ```
-(SHIFT) Hosted by (username) | The shift has unfortunately concluded.
-Congratulations to everyone who was promoted!
-The store is still open for both guests and staff members.
+🛒 SHIFT | The shift has concluded.
+If you were unable to attend, do not fret, as there will be several more in the future.
+The store is still open for all players, and our staff members are ready to assist you! 🛒
 ```

 ## Training Shouts